omahs/golem-docs/docs/providers/reference.md

 #### Status

 * Whether your node is running
-* Version of your node (with commit, build date and build number)
+* Version of your node (with commit, build date, and build number)
 * Name of your node
 * Subnet in which your node is currently running
 * VM status